 Incapacitated adults: someone must consent for them

-It’s important to obtain a person’s consent before vaccinating them, as is the case for other types of medical care.
+It is necessary to obtain a person’s consent before vaccinating them, as is the case for other types of medical care.
 The same holds true for adults who are unable to provide consent on their own.

 In cases where an adult doesn’t understand what’s going on and they can’t express their wishes (for example, an adult with reduced mental abilities), another person must consent for them.
-This can be a spouse, mandatary, tutor, close family member, etc.
+This can be a mandatary, tutor, spouse, close family member, etc.

 To learn more, see our article Adults Who Can’t Make Medical Decisions on Their Own.

-During an outbreak: possible restrictions for people who aren’t vaccinated
+Possible restrictions for people who aren’t vaccinated

-Since a person can refuse to be vaccinated, nobody can stop them from going about their business.
+In general, since a person can refuse to be vaccinated, nobody can stop them from going about their business.

 However, if there’s an outbreak of a contagious disease at school, at work, or in any other public place, someone who hasn’t been vaccinated against the disease can be refused entry.